oleg578/csvc/README.md

 A high-performance, RFC 4180 compliant CSV parsing library written in Go.
 This library provides efficient reading and parsing of CSV (Comma-Separated Values) data with support for custom delimiters, quoted fields, and multiline records.

+## Method of develeopment

+The code and tests are created by Copilot with GPT4.1 model

 ## ✨ Features

 - **RFC 4180 Compliant**: Fully compliant with the official CSV standard